Finding it hard to keep up with this fast-paced industry?

 Integration is paramount for data catalogs.
 With data living in so many different systems, including relational databases, data lakes, data warehouses, cloud storage repositories, and NoSQL databases, you need to be able to connect to all these data stores.
 A lack of comprehensive integration means potentially missing out on a treasure trove of data lurking in a system that your catalog doesn’t support or can’t connect to.

-What to look for in a data catalog
+What to look for in a data cataloging tool

 An abundance of available solutions makes it tricky to choose a suitable enterprise data catalog.
 Here are a few things to look for that can help to narrow down your choices: